Anne Grey, Baroness Hussey: Marriage and life as Baroness Hussey

 Grey married John Hussey, 1st Baron Hussey of Sleaford (c.
 1465 – 1537) in 1509 at Sleaford, Lincolnshire.
 She was his second wife; he had previously been married to Margaret Barr and by whom he had three sons.
 According to historian Sir William Dugdale, in the documents written by Hussey shortly before his death in 1537, he spoke of his wife 'Anne'.

-Grey's husband was a member of the House of Lords, a Chamberlain to King Henry VIII's daughter, Mary I of England and travelled to France to take part in the Field of the Cloth of Gold meeting between Henry VIII and Francis I, King of France.
+Grey's husband was a member of the House of Lords, a Chamberlain to King Henry VIII's daughter Mary, and travelled to France to take part in the Field of the Cloth of Gold meeting between Henry VIII and King Francis I of France.
 Grey herself was one of Mary's personal attendants and a member of her court.

 Baroness Hussey was amongst a group of high ranking noblewomen who openly opposed King Henry VIII's proposed divorce from Catherine of Aragon.
-When Mary Tudor was declared illegitimate by Act of Parliament in 1533, King Henry forbade anyone to call address his daughter with the title of Princess.
+When Mary Tudor was declared illegitimate by Act of Parliament in 1533, King Henry forbade anyone to address his daughter with the title of Princess.
 However, Grey continued to do so, being "indiscreet in her support for Mary."
 She lost her position as Mary's attendant around June 1534 and was imprisoned in the Tower of London in August 1534.
 When questioned by Sir Edmund Walsingham and Sir William Petre about addressing Mary Tudor with the title of Princess, Hussey "confessed to this, admitting she had done it inadvertently, out of long habit, not from any intent to disobey the law".
 Grey also admitted that she had exchanged tokens, small presents that reflected their close relationship, with Mary.
 She was eventually pardoned.

 When the Pilgrimage of Grace broke out in Lincolnshire in 1536, where Grey's husband was sheriff, he was seen to vacillate even though he had refused to join the rebels and told them to return to their home.
 Hussey was indicted on 12 May 1537 for conspiring against Henry VIII and raising a rebellion against the king.
 He pleaded not guilty but was convicted and attainted by a jury of his peers.
 He was executed for treason in Lincoln on 29 June 1537.
 His lands and titles were confiscated and his widow and children were unable to reclaim them.

 Grey survived her husband by 8 years and died in 1545.
 She was buried at Peterborough Cathedral.